bencodezen/go-blog/source/_posts/book-review-opening-theory-made-easy.md

 #### Conclusion

-<span style="text-decoration: underline;">Opening Theory Made Easy</span> is what <span style="text-decoration: underline;">In the Beginning</span> should have been.
+_Opening Theory Made Easy_ is what _In the Beginning_ should have been.
 When a new player buys a book that says "in the beginning" and is the first volume in an "elementary" go series, you'd think that it would be simple to follow.
 For those who haven't invested in this series, steer clear for now.
 If you've already purchased it, don't worry about it.
 That book will be a nice book to study after you understand this one.

 This will definitely be a classic that I will re-read over and over again.
 Bravo Otake Hideo.
 This one will definitely go in the hall of fame in my library of Go books.

 In summary though, if you are even remotely interested in the opening theory of the game, this is THE book to buy.
 It's portability and ease of reading will have you blowing through it in no time and learning a lot of crucial principles that will be critical to your growth in the game.
 Don't delay!
 Buy it now!!!

-### <span style="text-decoration: underline;">Table of Contents</span>
+### Table of Contents

 1. Chapter One - Fuseki Fundamentals